digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 * Auto-completion for identifiers such as contract IDs, fully qualified names, and package IDs.
 * List active, inactive, or all contracts for a template using a template FQN.
 * Apply queries and filters to commands to manage the output.
-* Use the ``diff`` command to highlight the delta between two contract IDs for the same template.
+* Use the ``compare-contracts`` command to highlight the delta between two contract IDs for the same template.

 To bound a search, specify a minimum and maximum offset value.